freest-man/SaaS_Dashboard/README.md

 # SaaS_Dashboard

-This is a SaaS Dashboard made to monitor the key metrics and performance indicators to assess the health of the SaaS business or project.
+This is a SaaS Dashboard made to monitor the key metrics and performance indicators to assess the health of a SaaS business and its marketing activities.

 The Dashboard has 3 Sections: Overview, Breakdown and Marketing.